specsolutions/specsync-for-tfs-documentation/important-concepts/what-is-my-tfs-project-url.md

 ## Spaces in project names

-Some TFS project name has spaces.
-For the proper represenation of the TFS project URL, the spaces have to be replaced by `%20`.
+Some Azure DevOps project name has spaces.
+For the proper represenation of the Azure DevOps project URL, the spaces have to be replaced by `%20`.
 So the project URL of the project `SpecSync4AzureDevOps Demo` should be:

 ```text
 https://specsyncdemo.visualstudio.com/SpecSync4AzureDevOps%20Demo